 Only a creditor or equity interest holder with an allowed claim or an allowed equity interest has the right to vote on the Plan.
-Generally, a claim or equity interest is allowed if either (1) the Debtor has scheduled the claim on the Debtor's schedules, unless the claim has been scheduled as disputed, contingent, or unliquidated, or (2) the creditor has filed a proof of claim or equity interest, unless an objection has been filed to such proof of claim or equity interest holder holding the claim or equity interest cannot vote unless the Court, after notice and hearing, either overrules the objection or allows the claim or equity interest for voting purposes pursuant to Rule 3018(a) of the Federal Rules of Bankruptcy Procedure.
+Generally, a claim or equity interest is allowed if either (1) the Debtor has scheduled the claim on the Debtor's schedules, unless the claim has been scheduled as disputed, contingent, or unliquidated, or (2) the creditor has filed a proof of claim or equity interest, unless an objection has been filed to such proof of claim or equity interest.
+When a claim or equity interest is not allowed, the creditor or equity interest holder holding the claim or equity interest cannot vote unless the Court, after notice and hearing, either overrules the objection or allows the claim or equity interest for voting purposes pursuant to Rule 3018(a) of the Federal Rules of Bankruptcy Procedure.

 The deadline to file claims in this case was April 11, 2018 for non-governmental persons and entities, and June 4, 2018 for governmental units.
-ONLY CLAIMS THAT ARE

-ALLOWED UNDER SECTION 502 OF THE BANKRUPTCY CODE AND OTHER APPLICABLE LAW (INCLUDING SECTIONS 506 AND 1111(a) OF THE CODE) SHALL BE TREATED IN ACCORDANCE WITH THE PLAN.
+[However, the Court, by separate order (Docket Entry #419 and #461) set a claims bar date of December 31, 2018 for all current and former customers of Debtor to file a claim.]
+ONLY CLAIMS THAT ARE ALLOWED UNDER SECTION 502 OF THE BANKRUPTCY CODE AND OTHER APPLICABLE LAW (INCLUDING SECTIONS 506 AND 1111(a) OF THE CODE) SHALL BE TREATED IN ACCORDANCE WITH THE PLAN.
 DISALLOWED CLAIMS SHALL RECEIVE NOTHING UNDER THE PLAN.
 MOREOVER, ANY PROOF OF CLAIM THAT IS NOT TIMELY FILED BY THE APPLICABLE DEADLINE (OR DEEMED FILED UNDER 11 U.S.C. § 1111(a)) SHALL BE DISALLOWED IN ITS ENTIRETY.